-One key element in the creation of successful brands is the ability to augment a core product or service with additional and distinctive values that distinguish it from competition.
+One key element in the creation of successful brands is the ability to augment a core product or service with additional and distinctive values that distinguish it from the competition—simply, the importance of adding value to a product.

 The overwhelming majority of successful brands I have worked with, as well as those of which I am aware, add what I call higher order values that help create and maintain valuable bonds between brands and their users enabling the brand concerned to charge a premium compared with the price in a non branded situation.
 Coca Cola therefore commands a premium over Cola.